ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 $$MACD= EMA_{12d}-EMA_{26d}$$
 $$MACD \in (-\infty, \infty)$$

-* A positive MACD indicates the stock is moving up this is bec
+* A positive MACD indicates the stock is moving up.
 * A negative MACD indicates the stock is moving down.

 Some traders argue that going by the MACD means missing out on most of the action and being late to the party.
 To overcome this, there is an improvisation in the form of an additional MACD component called the 9 day signal line.
 This 9 day signal line is the 9-day EMA of the MACD line.

-Thus we now have two lines, the MACD and the 9-day EMA of MACD, and we csn now devise a trading system based on these two, and no longer wait for the x-axis crossover.
+Thus we now have two lines, the MACD and the 9-day EMA of MACD, and we can now devise a trading system based on these two, and no longer wait for the x-axis crossover.

 1. The sentiment is bullish when MACD crosses above the 9 day EMA, and trader should look for buying opportunities.
 2. The sentiment is bearish when MACD crosses below the 9-day EMA, and the trader should look for selling opportunities.